 Why Does Shadow IT Exist?

-As organizations continue to adopt DevOps and Agile methodologies, shadow IT becomes almost inevitable.
-Teams are focused on innovating continuously to meet quick release cycles, leading them to seek quicker solutions and more efficient tools.
-Employees may not feel they have the time to let IT vet and approve tools before they start using them.
+As organizations continue to adopt DevOps and Agile methodologies, shadow IT is almost inevitable.
+Teams are focused on innovating continuously to meet quick release cycles.
+This leads them to seek quicker solutions and more efficient tools.
+Employees feel that they do not have the time to let IT approve tools before they start using them.